 Keep a close eye on your newsletter subscribers.
 They signed up because they wanted to stay up-to-date on your latest promotions and products.
-Give your subscribers what they want and develop valuable editorials that inform them of the value of your products, and make sure to mix in some content purely to keep them entertained.
+Give your subscribers what they want and develop editorials that inform them of the value of your products, and make sure to mix in some content purely to keep them entertained.

 9. Loyal Shoppers

 Loyal shoppers bring in steady revenue for your business and frequently shop in your store.
-You don’t need to shell out a bunch of money on marketing to keep them engaged, and they are brand enthusiasts.
+You don’t need to shell out a bunch of money on marketing to keep them engaged, because they are brand enthusiasts.
 Don’t neglect them!

 Once you segment your loyal shoppers, get them to join your loyalty or rewards program.
 Give them exclusive access to new products or even pick their brains on what products or features they want.
 Incentivize them to leave reviews or refer new customers with great coupon offers, loyalty points, shipping discounts, or gifts.